Suppliers

 GNSS receivers are pivotal in various unmanned and autonomous platforms across air, land, sea, and subsea domains.
 Their integration ensures precise navigation, system coordination, and operational reliability.
 In particular, UAV GNSS systems and GNSS for drones are critical for enabling autonomous aerial operations with high positional accuracy and stability.
 As unmanned systems evolve in complexity, the demand for resilient, high-accuracy GNSS hardware continues to grow.

-UAVs rely on GNSS receivers for waypoint navigation, geofencing, altitude hold, and return-to-home (RTH) functions.
+UAV GNSS receivers and drone GNSS modules provide waypoint navigation, geofencing, altitude hold, and return-to-home (RTH) functions.
 UAV GNSS modules are especially important in flight control systems that support stable, autonomous operation.
 Precision agriculture UAVs use RTK GNSS to map crop health and apply treatments with sub-meter accuracy.
 Tactical drones utilize military-grade GNSS with anti-jamming features for mission-critical navigation in contested airspace.

 Unmanned Ground Vehicles (UGVs)